Nelderson/NASTY_RPGMakerMV_Scripts/README.md

 NASTY RPG Maker MV Scripts
 ==========================
-Multiplayer/MMO support for RPG Maker MV
+Plugins for RPG Maker MV

 Documentation
 -------------

-Documentation is located in client and server directories.
+Documentation is located within each individual plugin

 Terms of Use
 ------------